 Hochschild is committed to producing metals with the lowest possible environmental footprint.
 To achieve this, Hochschild is dedicated to protecting the environment through applying best-in-class environmental management practices.
 Our Environmental Policy addresses our most material environmental impacts and guides our everyday activities.
 In alignment with our policy, we are continually seeking ways to strengthen our environmental culture and reduce our footprint.
-We do this through the following initiatives:

 - Environmental Management System (EMS);

-- Our environmental commitments;
+- Our environmental commitments:

 - ECO Score;

 - Investigating and learning from incidents;

 - Environmental Culture Transformation; Programme (ECTP); and

 - Environmental Ambassadors.